Penitent Mary Magdalene and her Sister Martha by P. P. Rubens

 Job tormented by his wife and demons – Original is definitely lost Suzanne and the elders – original has not been found Saint Michael and rebellious angels – probably destroyed by fire in 1740 Saint Peter finding tribute in a fish – original is probably lost

 Hymans #40 – Virgin and sleeping child – Rockox house version is the closest to the engraving but the sleeping child’s arm is outside the covers and the bed is visible in the engraving.
 The curly hair matches the engraving.
 The other version has straight hair and the arm is hidden as well.
 Clearly it demonstrates that there are other paintings that have a curly and straight haired versions.
 It could be argued that the Rockox version is the original with the bed added as a framing element in the engraving, leaving only the small arm as a difference (possibly to hide an engravers mistake) and a presence of halos.

 Hymans #80 – Mary Magdalene and Martha – Jewelry box contents and placement do not match any known version.
 The engraved Magdalene has straight hair.
 Some painting versions have boxes with lids and some boxes are more rectangular and of various colors.

 It would seem that any differences in the quality of the work would be more easily explained by looking at the work schedule of the studio as we have no idea who was working at any given time during the fabrication of these pieces.
-Also the rather dirty condition of at least the French, Russian and German versions would have covered up the nuances that Vlieghe mentions.
-Other than #9 there seems to be little difference in the technique of the painters visible on photographs.
+Also the rather dirty condition of at least the French, Russian and German versions would have covered up the nuances that Hans Vlieghe mentions.

-If correct that the Irbit painting is a product of Rubens studio, it would seem then this analysis is no longer tenable.
+If correct that the Irbit painting is a product of Rubens studio, it would seem then the analysis contained in the catalog is no longer tenable.
 An alternative theory would be that Rubens studio produced straight hair versions and at least one curly haired version and the Vorsterman engraving is only a copy of one that was available in the studio.
 A point that seemed curious is that most copyists will try to make an exact copy, as close as they can get to the original.
 Differences in their technique or ability will often lead to subtle differences.
 With 8 different versions of the painting the different colored boxes were possibly a way of telling them apart.
-It would be much easier to say “Ship him the one with the blue box” rather than “Ship him the one that is 155 cm x 117 cm.”.
+It would be much easier to say “Ship him the one with the blue box” rather than “Ship him the one that’s 155 cm x 117 cm.”.

-For the five above paintings (1,2,5,6,7) the Magdalene and sister are exactly the same, (see Note) every fold in the silk dress is the same and yet in every case the jewel box is very different and none is the same as the engraving.
-Given that two of the five above paintings have already been authenticated and a third has provenance to around 1750 only 65 kilometers from Antwerp, they are in my opinion from the same source but I have not yet examined any other than the French version #6.
+For six above paintings (1,2,5,6,9,10) the Magdalene and sister are exactly the same, (see Note) every fold in the silk dress is the same and yet in every case the jewel box is very different and none is the same as the engraving.
+Given that two of the six above paintings have already been authenticated and a third has provenance to around 1750 only 65 kilometers from Antwerp, there is reason to believe they are from the same source.

-#7 is too different to include in any comparison. #12 seems to be a direct copy of #1 and #11 a direct copy of #5 and are thus not included in this comparison.
-Photos of #3, #4 and #8 have not been found.
+#7 is too different to include in any comparison. #12 seems to be a direct copy of #1 and #11 a direct copy of #5 and are thus not included in the comparisons.
+A decent image of #8 has not been found.

-After all this digging my conclusion is that probably Vienna #1, Cassel #2, Irbit #7, French #6 and Sothebys 2007 #5 will all eventually be confirmed as Rubens studio versions with an as yet to be found original.
+After all this digging my conclusion is that probably Vienna #1, Cassel #2, Brabant #3, Irbit #10, French #9 and Sothebys 2007 #5 will all eventually be confirmed as Rubens studio versions with an as yet to be found original.
 Some of the others may as well be found to be Rubens studio copies. #12 is probably a copy of the Vienna painting done later. #11 is probably a copy of #5.
 Interestingly this would make #11 and #12 the only obvious potential copies (#7 is more of a “derivation from” than copy) made throughout history, which makes sense as the effort involved to copy something this big is substantial.
 It sort of boggles the mind to think of some copyist deciding to make a series of 5 – 8 large copies of the Magdalene each with a different color box and different dimensions or even less credible that 5 individuals decided to make copies and all of them decided to just change the box.
 I think Rubens who was quite business savvy, knew he could sell 8 so have the studio make 8 and paint the boxes different so that when Van Dyck screws up a face, I can just tell him to fix the one with the green box.
-There seems to be little alternative that all of these paintings came from Rubens studio, however the quality and participation of the master himself is yet to be determined for some of them.
+There seems to be little alternative that some of of these paintings came from Rubens studio, however the quality and participation of the master himself is yet to be determined for most of them.